 Healthy horses enjoy time turned out, and many equine housing situations involve two or more horses turned out together.
 As herd animals, horses have a pecking order and social rules that govern their daily interactions.
-In this article, our experts explain some herd dynamic principles, and also talk about how to encourage healthy behaviors in the herd.
+In this article, our experts explain some herd behavior and dynamic principles, and also talk about how to encourage healthy herd behavior.

 The importance of social time

 By nature, horses are social animals.
 We’ve all encountered images of bands of wild horses roaming the land.
 Unlike predator species, horses depend on their herd for safety.
 In the domesticated world, interactions between horses provide crucial mental stimulation and increase the animal’s sense of well-being.

 Kylie Heath is the director of therapeutic riding for Paws for Reflection Ranch in Midlothian, Texas.
 The center provides therapeutic riding sessions and equine-assisted therapy, among other services.
 Located on a property containing 15 acres of turnout pasture, the center houses about 10 therapy horses that run in two separate turnout herds during the week.
 On the weekend, those horses are turned out together in one big pasture.

 “Here at our ranch, our horses’ happiness and well-being is extremely vital to not only the program, but also the safety of the horses, our staff and our clients,” Heath said.
 “There’s a lot of social interaction when we put all of the horses together.
 It really affects how our clients are able to bond with the horses and how our staff is able to work with them.”

 At Paws for Reflection, part of the client therapy includes observing herd dynamics.
 Brooke Knox, clinical director at Paws for Reflection, says the horse’s behavior is key for successful therapy in this area.